KraXen72/obsidian-painter/README.md

 - Highlightr styles now use css variables instead of hardcoded values

 ### Other
-- Cleaned up file structure & move to esbuild instead of rollupk
+- Cleaned up file structure & move to esbuild instead of rollup
 - Removed a bunch of unnecessary code & styles, overall cleanup & rewrite
   - Removed a bunch of custom icons in favor of normal obsidian icons
   - Removed `wait()` calls (promise + settimeout)